Aircraft

 The National Archives · 1 January 1982 English

-A file containing documents concerning a visit to the United Kingdom by the governing mayor of Berlin, Richard von Weizsäcker, in April 1982.
-Subjects covered in the file include the …
+A file containing documents concerning a visit to West Berlin by the British prime minister, Margaret Thatcher, in October 1982.
+Subjects covered in the file include Thatcher's desire to place …